PHPOffice/PhpSpreadsheet/docs/Overview/09-Calculation-Engine.md

 ### Known limitations

-There are some known limitations to the PHPExcel calculation engine.
+There are some known limitations to the PhpSpreadsheet calculation engine.
 Most of them are due to the fact that an Excel formula is converted into PHP code before being executed.
 This means that Excel formula calculation is subject to PHP's language characteristics.

 #### Operator precedence

 In Excel '+' wins over '&', just like '*' wins over '+' in ordinary algebra.
-The former rule is not what one finds using the calculation engine shipped with PHPExcel.
+The former rule is not what one finds using the calculation engine shipped with PhpSpreadsheet.

 Reference for operator precedence in Excel: [http://support.microsoft.com/kb/25189][18]